ianbounos/Brain-Networks/README.md

 # brain-networks
- Here, for learning purposes, we try to apply the techniques from the book "Fundamentals of Brain Network Analysis"
+ Here, for learning purposes, we try to apply in google colabs the techniques from the book "Fundamentals of Brain Network Analysis" (Alex Fornito, Andrew Zalesky and Edward T. Bullmore).

 # Articles to consider in the future